 Which is a better route for a business, Finance Lease or Operating Lease?

 A better route depends on the business’ specific circumstance.
-While finance lease and an operating lease has their own pros and cons, here are the most obvious that you can consider in your decision.
+While finance lease and an operating lease has its own pros and cons, here are the most obvious that you can consider in your decision.

-Operating Lease offers a reduced the administrative responsibilities of the lessee and allows them to return the equipment at the end of lease term while paying a fixed monthly payment as agreed upon in the contract.
+Operating Lease offers reduced administrative responsibilities of the lessee and allows them to return the equipment at the end of the lease term while paying a fixed monthly payment as agreed upon in the contract.
 This route is ideal for businesses that are running a few pieces of equipment as a result of administration savings.